Temperature dependent polarization of the thermal radiation emitted by thin, hot tungsten wires: Experimental Details

 \subsection{Mechanical and Optical Setup}

-The experimental apparatus is schematically shown in \figref{fig:optset}.
-The tungsten wires ({\tt HW}), supplied by LUMA ($9\,\mu$m) and SIT ($25\,\mu$m), are mounted in parallel inside a $50\,$cm long metal cylinder with a diameter of $2.5\,$cm evacuated down to a working pressure $p\le 10^{-3}\,$Pa.
+The mechanical and optical parts of the apparatus are schematically shown in \figref{fig:optset}.
+Tungsten wires ({\tt W}) of nominal purity $>99.95\,\%$, supplied by LUMA ($9\,\mu$m) and SIT ($25\,\mu$m and $50\,\mu$m), are mounted inside a $50\,$cm long metal pipe of $2.5\,$cm in diameter, evacuated to a working pressure $p\le 10^{-3}\,$Pa.
 The wires are stretched and clamped on supports connected to the electrical power supply by means of suitable vacuum feedthroughs.

-The wires used in this experiment are $\approx 7\,$mm long and their radius is either $25\,\mu$m or $9\,\mu$m.
-We used four wires at once in order to increase the amount of light impinging on the detector while keeping their electrical resistance at a manageable low value.
-The wires are mounted with their cylindrical axes perpendicular to the axis of the vacuum cylinder whose internal surface is mat and coated with aquadag in order to minimize polarized reflections from the inner wall.
+The wires used in this experiment are $\approx 7\,$mm long and their radius is either $50\,\mu$m, $25\,\mu$m, or $9\,\mu$m.
+Except for the $50\,\mu$m-sample, we used four wires at once, mounted parallel to each other, in order to increase the amount of light impinging on the detector while keeping their electrical resistance at a manageably low value.
+The wires are mounted with their cylindrical axes perpendicular to the axis of the vacuum pipe whose internal surface is mat and coated with Aquadag in order to minimize polarized reflections from the inner walls.
 Three equally spaced optical baffles ({\tt ob}) consisting of drilled washers with a central hole of $\approx 6\,$mm in diameter are located along the optical axis in order to further prevent internally reflected light from reaching the detector and to reduce the contribution of non paraxial rays.
-The light eventually exits through a ZnSe optical window ({\tt W}) of $\approx 1\,$cm in diameter, located at a distance of $\approx 30\,$cm from the wires.
+The light eventually exits the pipe through a ZnSe optical window ({\tt ZW}) of $\approx 1\,$cm in diameter located $\approx 30\,$cm from the wires.

-Two ZnSe lenses, {\tt L1} and {\tt L2}, image the wires on the liquid N$_{2}$ cooled, photovoltaic HgCdTe detector (Fermionics, mod.
-PV-12-0.5) working in the spectral range $2\,\mu$m$\,\le\lambda\le 12\,\mu$m, whose active area is a circle of $1\,$mm$^{2}.$
+Two ZnSe lenses, {\tt L1} and {\tt L2} with focal lengths of 15 and $6.5\,$ cm, respectively, image the wires on the liquid N$_{2}$ cooled, photovoltaic HgCdTe detector (Fermionics, mod.
+PV-12-0.5) that has a circular active area of $1\,$mm$^{2}$ and a spectral range $0.5\,\mu$m$\,\le\lambda\le 12\,\mu$m.